HUMAN RESOURCES MANAGEMENT

 • Organizational Development Consultant

-The Alberta Learning Information Service (ALIS) hosts detailed occupational profiles, salary survey data, trend reports and assessment tools to help you choose and plan a career that matches your skills and interests.
+The Alberta Learning Information Service (ALIS) has detailed occupational profiles, salary survey data, trend reports and assessment tools to help you choose and plan a career that matches your skills and interests.

 To learn more about Human Resources as a career, and about trends in the profession, visit these professional organizations' websites: